-Trump’s new security advisor John Bolton also relied on Cambridge Analytica
+Trump’s new security adviser John Bolton also relied on Cambridge Analytica

 Bolton’s Super PAC did not immediately respond to a request for comment.

-Bolton also isn’t the only Trump official with ties to the Mercers.
+The new national security adviser also isn’t the only Trump official with ties to the Mercers.
 Aside from Jared Kushner, who helped oversee some of Cambridge Analytica’s work on the 2016 digital campaign, the list of Mercer ties includes, the Center notes, counselor to the president Kellyanne Conway, White House Director of Legislative Affairs Marc Short, and Nick Ayers, the vice president’s chief of staff.

-And, former Trump advisor Steve Bannon—an ex-beneficiary of Mercer’s largesse—was a vice president, board member, and investor at Cambridge Analytica until he became chief executive of the Trump campaign in the summer of 2016.
+And, former Trump adviser Steve Bannon—an ex-beneficiary of Mercer’s largesse—was a vice president, board member, and investor at Cambridge Analytica until he became chief executive of the Trump campaign in the summer of 2016.

 Cambridge was established with Mercer money in 2013 as a spin-off of SCL Elections, a U.K. firm, in order to work on behalf of conservative candidates in the U.S. At the Financial Times Future Of News conference today, Bannon claimed that he “didn’t know” about the Facebook data mining operation.

+Amid the growing scandal, Cambridge’s CEO was suspended by its board of directors on Monday.
+The company has denied any wrongdoing and contrary to claims, insists that it had deleted the harvested Facebook data that it paid a researcher to collect in 2014.

 Bolton will replace Lt.
 Gen. H. R. McMaster, the Army officer President Trump picked as his national security adviser last year.
 Officials told the Times that McMaster’s departure—which comes ahead of a meeting between Trump and North Korea’s leader, Kim Jong-un—was a mutual decision and amicable.
-They also said it was not related to a leak on Tuesday of materials for Trump’s phone call with President Vladimir Putin of Russia, which warned Trump “DO NOT CONGRATULATE” Putin on his recent electoral victory.
+They also said it was not related to a leak on Tuesday of materials related to Trump’s phone call with President Vladimir Putin of Russia, which warned Trump “DO NOT CONGRATULATE” Putin on his recent electoral victory.
 The effort proved futile.

 Read more on the evolving fallout from the Facebook–Cambridge Analytica scandal.AP